ronthedistance/ronthedistance.github.io/blog1.md

 ###Highlights of this week

 --Started playing with Jekyll, this is much better

 ---Did this lab

 ---Internship going well

+---Finally having some ideas about a senior design project

 ### Switching to Jekyll